Nilesh-Agrawal/ParConvE/README.md

 # ParConvE
-Parallel Implementation of ConvE and DistMult using Parameter Server Strategy and BSP, SSP, Async and AllReduce Architectures
+Parallel Implementation of ConvE, DistMult and LiteralE using Parameter Server Strategy (Synchronus, Asynchronus and Stale Synchronus) and Ring-AllReduce Architectures